Ohio Car Accident Report Basics

 Ohio law does not require you to file a "crash report" with the Bureau of Motor Vehicles (BMV).
 What the BMV provides is a process to allege that a driver or owner of a vehicle involved in an accident, to which you were a party, was not insured.
 The purpose of this report is to evaluate the license of an uninsured driver or vehicle owner for possible suspension for violating the mandatory insurance law.
 The report must be filed within six months of the accident, and the accident must have caused personal injuries or property damage in excess of $400.

 Auto accidents can be serious business.
 Claims by the other driver can be filed months even years after the crash occurred.
 Or your injuries may be more serious than first believed.
 In these circumstance, an experienced Ohio attorney can help protect your rights and fight for appropriate compensation.
-Receive a free claim review to learn how Ohio law applies to the facts of your claim.
+Speak to a local car accident attorney today to learn how Ohio law applies to the facts of your claim.

 Contact a qualified attorney.